GetSure

 Using an Existing Life Insurance Policy

 You can also use an existing life insurance policy, either term life or whole life, to cover your funeral costs.
-You need to make sure that your beneficiaries know exactly what fraction of the death benefit they should be using to plan for your last arrangements.
+You need to ensure that your beneficiaries know exactly what fraction of the death benefit they should use to plan for your last arrangements.

-Having said that, however, it is imperative to state that term insurance can expire before a person’s death, and if not renewed, leaves no death benefit to the beneficiary.
+However, it is imperative to state that term insurance can expire before a person’s death and, if not renewed, leaves no death benefit to the beneficiary.

 Purchasing a Final Expense Policy

-Also known as burial insurance or funeral insurance, this is a type of life insurance policy that can be purchased from insurance companies.
+Also known as burial insurance or funeral insurance, this type of life insurance policy can be purchased from insurance companies.

-A final expense policy not only provides full coverage for funeral expenses but also includes other end-of-life costs, including medical bills, hospice care, and more.
-In most cases, you need to answer a few health-related questions while purchasing this policy.
+A final expense policy provides full coverage for funeral expenses and includes other end-of-life costs, including medical bills, hospice care, and more.
+In most cases, you must answer a few health-related questions while purchasing this policy.
 These plans offer death benefits ranging between $10,000 and $25,000.

 Family Communication is Essential, Irrespective of the Policy You Choose

 You might include all the details of your prepaid funeral policy in your will, but there are high chances that your grieving family members won’t read it before the funeral.
-Hence, make sure to communicate the details of your prepaid funeral policy with your family.
+Hence, communicate the details of your prepaid funeral policy with your family.

 Conversely, some people put in a lot of effort in choosing the prepaid funeral plan or insurance policy that best suits their family but fail to communicate the same to them.
 The family members typically discover the policies kept securely in a safe deposit box much after the funeral.